-Regional ethics officers, appointed for each business in terms of our ethics management programme, are required to annually report on the application of these 10 principles in their regions and serve as a monitoring resource to ensure these are consistently applied.
+Regional ethics officers, appointed for each business in terms of our ethics management programme, are required to annually verify and report on the application of these 10 principles in their regions, serving as a monitoring resource to ensure these principles are thoroughly and consistently applied.
 The regional ethics officers are also engaged with the key business leaders in their relevant operations to ensure that they understand these principles and recommendations and implement the processes and controls necessary to support them.
-The Company Secretary & Group Governance Officer monitors adherence to the Group's Code of Conduct and Ethics management principles and had overarching responsibility on reporting on the application of the 10 principles throughout the Group.
+The Company Secretary & Group Governance Officer, under the supervision of the Social & Ethics Committee, monitors adherence to the Group's Code of Conduct and ethics management principles and has overarching responsibility on reporting on the application of the 10 principles throughout the Group.

-In our capacity as a signatory to the UN Global Compact, we look forward to building on our existing reputation for respecting basic human rights, engaging in fair labour practices, being environmentally responsible and having a zero-tolerance approach to corruption.
+In our capacity as a signatory to the UN Global Compact, we look forward to building on our existing reputation for respecting basic human rights, engaging in fair labour practices, being environmentally responsible and having a zero-tolerance approach to bribery, corruption and all other forms of dishonesty.